DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Related Work

 VS approaches are traditionally classified into Position-based Visual Servoing (PBVS) and Image-based Visual Servoing (IBVS) depending on how they associate the image space with motion space\cite{Chaumette2016}.
 PBVS defines control errors by the pose of the camera relative to the target, while IBVS directly controls the movement of visual features to the target frame.
-Hybrid VS\cite{malis2121999, Ernesto2013Improving} combines both methods and extends the error state of the visual features using a pose estimation reference, thereby achieving improved performance.
-Recent advancements have further incorporated Hybrid VS into Model Predictive Control (MPC) \cite{ke2017visual , allibertPredictiveControlConstrained2010, jin2021gaussian}, which is featured by long-horizon trajectory planning and optimization techniques.
-This scheme is particularly effective for underactuated systems while maintaining visibility of visual features.
-For nonholonomic robots, Ke et al.\cite{ke2017visual} proposed a MPC approach achieving position control through a single point-feature observation.
-Jin et al.\cite{jin2021gaussian} improve the orientation error convergence, despite their Gaussian process observer for model uncertainty also induces control signal fluctuation.
-Crucially, these approaches neglect practical orientation measurement and depend on the wheel odometry, thus treating depth measurement as unreliable.
+2.5D VS\cite{malis2121999} combined both methods and extends the error state of the visual features using a pose estimation reference, thereby achieving improved performance.
+Recent advancements involve the integration of VS into Model Predictive Control (MPC) \cite{allibertPredictiveControlConstrained2010, ke2017visual, jin2021gaussian}, forming what is now termed Visual Predictive Control (VPC)—a scheme capable of long-horizon planning while simultaneously enforcing visibility and actuation constraints.
+For nonholonomic robots, Ke et al.\cite{ke2017visual} proposed an approach that achieves convergence by employing a coupled error transformation, which links the robot's orientation to the feature state.
+Jin et al.\cite{jin2021gaussian} addressed unknown actuator dynamics through the online learning of kinematic model with Gaussian process, although the Lorentzian $\rho$-function reduces static error at the expense of motion oscillations.
+These approaches rely solely on single-point observations and odometry, without deployment in practical application.

-Inspired by these insights, we address the docking problem in trolley collection by a Hybrid VS scheme.
-Our system leverages the geometric prior of the markers to provide both depth and orientation estimation, extending the error formulation beyond traditional IBVS.
-To improve robustness, we integrate an observer that filters the estimated state, effectively compensating for model uncertainty and process noise introduced by pushing the trolley.
+The Extended State Observer (ESO) actively estimates and compensates for the total disturbance—a combination of internal unmodeled dynamics and external disturbances—thereby significantly enhancing the robustness of control systems.
+Cao et al. \cite{caoESOBasedRobustHighPrecision2024a} employed ESO in an aerial manipulator to estimate dynamic coupling effects between the quadcopter and the robotic arm, enabling high-precision trajectory tracking without relying on a full dynamic model.
+Tan et al. \cite{tanLESOBasedNMPCTracking2025} combined a Linear ESO with Nonlinear MPC for a climbing robot, rejecting disturbances from slippage and variable-curvature surfaces to achieve high-precision tracking on a wind turbine blade.
+These studies collectively demonstrate that ESO provides an effective solution for robust and precise control in uncertain environments through active disturbance estimation and compensation.